chrissimpkins/naked-docs/index.rst

     if http.post_status_ok():
         print(http.res.text)

 Text and binary file writes from GET and POST requests are just as easy.
+See the :doc:`toolshed_network` documentation for details.

 File I/O